jls-HV/GNI102-Laborationer/labb-03-switch-mac/README.md

   ______________________________________________________________________

 #### Step 2: Display the MAC Address Table
-From privileged EXEC mode on **S2**, execute[cite: 2]:
+From privileged EXEC mode on **S2**, execute:
 ```ios
 show mac address-table
 ```

-* **Question:** What MAC addresses are recorded in the table, to which ports are they mapped, and to which devices do they belong?[cite: 2]
+* **Question:** What MAC addresses are recorded in the table, to which ports are they mapped, and to which devices do they belong?
   *Answer:*
   ______________________________________________________________________
   ______________________________________________________________________

 #### Step 3: Clear and Re-evaluate Dynamic Entries
-Clear dynamic entries and view the table[cite: 2]:
+Clear dynamic entries and view the table:
 ```ios
 clear mac address-table dynamic
 show mac address-table
 ```

 * **Question:** Does the table contain any addresses immediately after clearing?
-What happens after 10–15 seconds?[cite: 2]
+What happens after 10–15 seconds?
   *Answer:*
   ______________________________________________________________________
   ______________________________________________________________________